This video will show you how to free up disk space on your drive in Windows 10. It includes the following:

 Storage Spaces: Free Up Disk Space

 Software and applications that come bundled with the software you use on a daily basis can occupy the most space on your hard drive.
 There are often hidden culprits that the user is not aware of – they could be old Windows system files that have still remained after updating your PC or old remains of software that previously got removed.
 In addition to the size and types of files, it’s important for the user to be aware of where the files reside on the C drive.
 The user should also be aware of how to free up disk space.
+Making changes to or deleting important software files can be dangerous.
+So it’s best to know what you’re removing.

 When the hard drive of your PC fills up, there are ways that Windows 10 can be used to free up space without the use of extra software.
 These tools not only help reclaim disk space to store more files but also improves the performance of your system while reducing the chances of issues arising when you update your PC or install new software.
 Here ways to show you how to free up your disk space.